Biohazardhpk/OpenStack-Liberty-Install-Script/README.md

 - [VMware Workstation](https://www.vmware.com/products/workstation)
 - [MobaXterm](http://mobaxterm.mobatek.net/download.html)
 - Optional [Notepad++](https://notepad-plus-plus.org/) in case you want to edit a file.

+Note: Make a PortFowarding rule for SSH on the NAT network in VMware for the two VM's

 ## Hardware Infrastructure
 For the deployment two virtual machines will be necessary with two NIC cards attached: